Abdulmalik420/ADLab/README.md

 - Now that we have then figured out we can change their names to make it easier to identify
 - Once that done we can configure an IP for the internal network
 ![Network Config](https://github.com/Abdulmalik420/ADLab/blob/main/ADLabPics/Screenshot%202023-01-22%20163013.png)
 - This was how I configured it.
+You can set the IP to anything and the subnet should be this.
+The DNS should be a loop back since this isnt connected to the internet so the DN can be the build in DNS.
+The IP can be its own IP which is 172.16.0.1 or 127.0.0.1 is just a way to refure to back to it self.
 - Now that we have the network part set up we can move on to the AD part.
 ### Active Directory Set Up
 - To start of we need to open the server manager and this is where we can install active directory.